Ordisoftware/Hebrew-Calendar/README.md

 - Improve interaction with monthly view.
 - Improve day context menu to indicate the celebration.
-- Add some parashah and celebrations online providers for the study in english and french.
+- Add some parashah and celebrations online providers for the study.
 - Update web links.

 #### 2021.09.24 - Version 9.4